When a small to mid-sized business is projecting growth, it is an exciting time, and there is much to plan for the prosperous days ahead.

-Those responsibilities most commonly include the hiring and onboarding processes, administering payroll, employee benefits, PTO or leave accrual, among other Human Resource related functions.
+Those responsibilities most commonly include the hiring and onboarding processes, payroll administration, employee benefits, PTO or leave accrual, administrative tasks, and Human Resource related functions.
 Essentially, a PEO acts as a full-service HR function for the company.

-It can take significant time in a new location to create an entity and recruit all the relevant expertise to ensure that an organization is hiring people compliantly.
-It can also be a costly exercise, especially if the organization is intending on only having a small number of staff in the new location.
+It can take significant time in a new location to create an entity and recruit all the relevant expertise to ensure that an organisation is hiring people compliantly.
+It can also be costly, especially if the organisation intends to only have a small number of staff in the new location.

 Services provided by a PEO

-This is where utilizing a PEO makes absolute sense.
-The PEO will be ‘ready to go’ from day one with providing expertise in all the following employer obligations
+This is where utilising a PEO makes absolute sense.
+The PEO will be ‘ready to go’ from day one by providing expertise in all the following employer obligations:

 Workers’ Compensation Insurance

 Processing payroll is a timely and meticulous task.
-In addition, the company will need to ensure that they comply with local payroll tax laws, and calculate withholdings and garnishments correctly.
+In addition, the company must comply with local payroll taxes and pertinent laws and correctly calculate withholdings and garnishments.
 The risk of error is significant if your company doesn’t have experience in this area.

 This is a big one!
-Because a PEO serves a number of companies, they have more buying power when it comes to employee benefits.
-That means that a small business owner can offer his or her employees the type of health and retirement benefits typically seen in a larger organization.
+Because a PEO serves several companies, they have more buying power when it comes to access to benefits for employees.
+That means that a small business owner can offer employees the type of health and retirement benefits typically seen in a larger organisation.

-Since labor and tax laws vary by location, a smaller company may not find themselves in a position to fulfill regulatory compliance requirements such as employment verification, onboarding requirements and tax filing, just to name a few.
+Since labour and tax laws vary by location, a smaller company may be unable to fulfil regulatory compliance requirements such as employment verification, onboarding requirements and tax filing, to name a few.

-Violation of such requirements may carry penalties and fines, so there is risk and liability associated with doing business in areas where a company previously has not.
+Violating such requirements may carry penalties and fines, so risk and liability are associated with doing business in areas where a company previously has not existed.
 Working with a PEO mitigates such risk.

 Workers’ compensation insurance